TaurusLegend/ParallelCoords/README.md

 ## Acknowledgements

-This project was developed under a Research Initiation Grant, which was financed by national funds through FCT – Foundation for Science and Technology, I.P., in the scope of project CISUC – UID/CEC/00326/2020.
+This project was developed under Research Initiation Grant (DPA-20-710), which was financed by national funds through FCT – Foundation for Science and Technology, I.P., in the scope of project CISUC – UID/CEC/00326/2020.

 ## License
 [GPLv3](LICENSE)